Dre Campbell Farm

 5. Neem Oil

-Neem oil acts as both a fungicide and an insecticide, making it a versatile solution for your garden.
+Neem oil has natural fungicidal and insecticidal properties, making it a versatile solution for the garden.
 It is widely used as an organic pest and disease control agent in organic agriculture.

 Therefore, mix 1 to 2 tablespoons of neem oil with a gallon of water and 1 to 2 teaspoons of liquid soap.
 Spray the neem oil solution onto your plants, covering all the leaves.

-This oil works well as both a treatment and a preventative measure.
+Neem oil works best when used early or as a preventive spray before the disease becomes severe.
 So, you can keep using it even after the mildew disappears to prevent it from returning.

 Moreover, you can use it as an organic fungicide for both indoor and outdoor plants.